nasa/cape/doc/install.rst

 .. |tecplot| unicode:: Tecplot 0xAE

-Finally, the `IPython <http://ipython.org/>`_ interactive shell is recommended for advanced users.
+Finally, the `IPython <http://ipython.org/>`_ interactive shell is recommended for advanced users and users of the API.

 Optional Compiling
 ------------------
-All features of CAPE have at least a Python implementation, but some more intensive functions are also written in C.  To activate the faster versions of these features (writing ``tri`` files is a key example), you will need a C compiler and the NumPy libraries.
+All features of pyCart have at least a Python implementation, but some more intensive functions are also written in C. To activate the faster versions of these features (writing ``tri`` files is a key example), you will need a C compiler and the NumPy libraries.
 In many distributions, the NumPy libraries are already added to the path for any system with NumPy installed, but this is not always true.
-The file :file:`$CAPE/config.cfg` contains settings that can be edited if the compiler needs to be told where to find the NumPy libraries.
+The file :file:`$PYCART/config.cfg` contains settings that can be edited if the compiler needs to be told where to find the NumPy libraries.

 Installation is simple if the dependencies are present.
-In the ``$CAPE`` folder, run the command ``make``.
-If compilation is successful, it will create the files ``$CAPE/pyCart/_pycart.so`` and ``$CAPE/cape/_cape.so``.
+In the ``$PYCART`` folder, run the command ``make``.
+If compilation is successful, it will create the files ``$PYCART/pyCart/_pycart.so`` and ``$PYCART/cape/_cape.so``.
 Otherwise, the compiler probably needs some help finding the file ``numpy/arrayobject.h``.
 For example, on *Pleiades*, I use the following :file:`config.cfg` file.

     .. code-block:: cfg